Demon Lord Dante: 2002 anime

 A Satan cult, whose leaders are demons in human form, begin to hold a series of Black Masses in hopes of reviving an ancient demon known as Dante.
 Ryo Utsugi, a high school student, begins experiencing strange nightmares and premonitions.
 Soon after, Ryo's sister, Saori, is kidnapped by these cultists for use in one of their sacrificial ceremonies.
 Ryo's premonitions guide him to the ritual and he saves her right before it is disrupted by a group of militant Christians.
 Believing that Ryo's new-found powers could awaken Dante, the cultists orchestrate a chain of events to lead Ryo to the mountains, where he discovers a portal that takes him into the deepest parts of the Himalayas, the heart of Dante's prison.

-Using telekinetic powers, Dante uses Ryo to free himself from his ice prison before eating him alive as the cultists use a princess to again perform the Black Mass used to summon Dante, this time with success.
+Using telekinetic powers, Dante uses Ryo to free himself from his ice prison before eating him alive.
+Meanwhile, the cultists capture an unnamed princess and kill her by successfully performing the Black Mass used to summon Dante for the second and final time, though her body was not found anywhere.
 However, Dante's consciousness has been taken over by Ryo who, upon seeing his new form, is blinded by rage and rampages through Nagoya.
 His frenzy ends upon encountering Zenon, an old friend of Dante, who, becoming enslaved by God, was forced to fight and thereby be killed by Dante.
 Eventually, Ryo encounters the leader of the cultists, who tells him that his birth family was killed in a car accident and his adopted father, who is both a doctor and the leader of a rival cult dedicated to God, was the one who saved him, revealing Saori to be unrelated by blood.
 In retaliation to Dante's release, the followers of God unleash the Four Devil Kings (悪魔四天王), who wreak havoc on the city by draining the life force of its inhabitants in order to gain Dante's attention.
 Ryo also meets the demon Medusa, who assumes the form of a supermodel named Saeko Kodai (古代 冴子, Kodai Saeko).